-Professional training is not necessary in cases where the administration of medicines is routine and straightforward (prescribed painkillers, antibiotics, etc.) Where training is identified the Supporting Children with Medical Conditions n School Policy details will be included in the care plan.
+Professional training is not necessary in cases where the administration of medicines is routine and straightforward (prescribed painkillers, antibiotics, etc.) Where training is identified the details will be included in the care plan.
 Staff should never volunteer to give non-prescribed medicines (e.g. Calpol, Piriton) to children unless the parent has given prior written permission.
 If verbal permission is obtained, this is recorded on the 'Record of Medicines Administered To All Children' form kept in school.